directpaylk/directpay_flutter_sdk/README.md

   flutter_mpgs_sdk:
     git:
       url: git://github.com/directpaylk/directpay_flutter_sdk.git
       ref: flutter1
+      #If you are using flutter version <2 then specify "ref: flutter1"
+      #If you are using flutter version >=2 then specify "ref: flutter2"
-      #If you are using flutter version 2 then specify "ref:flutter2"
+      #If you are using flutter version >= 2.12 Sound Null Safety then specify "ref: flutter2_nullsafe"
 ```

 Execute the command below to update your project.